CSSSA ANIMATION REQUIRED ASSIGNMENTS – 2023

 Students do not need prior formal training in animation to apply to the Animation Program.
 Students currently enrolled in grades 8 through 12 are eligible to apply.

-Applicants must submit completed application and teacher recommendation forms, and upload ALL of the following REQUIRED ASSIGNMENTS.
-If you fail to include any of the required assignments, your application will be deemed incomplete and disqualified from further review:
+Applicants must submit a completed online application, teacher recommendation forms, and upload the following required assignments.
+If you don’t include the required assignments by the application deadline, your application will be incomplete and won’t be reviewed.

 E. Upload two typed statements of no more than 150 words each addressing the following topics:

-1. The CSSSA Animation program requires each student to complete 8 difficult projects in only 4 weeks.
-Give us an example of something you have done before in school or in your life that required you to work very hard, and tell us how you did on that task or group of tasks.
+1. The CSSSA Animation program requires each student to complete 5 difficult projects in only four weeks.
+Give us an example of something you have done before in school or in your life that required you to work very hard and tell us how you did on that task, or group of tasks.

 NOTE TO ALL ANIMATION PROGRAM APPLICANTS:

 The artwork / animation you submit should be original and from your own experience and imagination.
 The committee wants to see YOU reflected in the content and distinctive style of your artwork.
 Be yourself!
 There should be no copying of existing cartoon characters or previous CSSSA students’ work.
 Plagiarism (the copying of other artists work as your own) is not tolerated at CSSSA.
 If you submit plagiarized work in your application, it will be rejected.